vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 ## Exercise 1: Configure Azure Services

 In this exercise, you will create and configure an Azure Storage Account, Azure SQL Data Warehouse, Azure Analysis Services and Azure Data Factory V2.
-Using these services you migrate your existing data warehouse and sample workloads to Azure.
+Using these services, you migrate your existing data warehouse and sample workloads to Azure.

 ### Task 1: Create a logical SQL Server to host SSISDB